The English Way

 But although dogs are universally popular, the type of dog you choose is a class indicator—and in what George Orwell rightly referred to as “the most class-ridden country under the sun,” this is not a trivial matter.
 The higher social classes tend to prefer Labradors, golden retrievers, King Charles spaniels, and springer spaniels, while the lower classes are more likely to have Rottweilers, Alsatians, poodles, Afghan hounds, chihuahuas, pit bulls, and cocker spaniels.

 English dog owners are highly unlikely to admit that their choice of pet is in any way class-related, of course.
 They will insist that they like Labradors (or springer spaniels, or whatever) because of the breed’s kind temperament.
 And they are probably telling the truth, as the class-driven element of their choice may be largely unconscious.
 But the higher classes will be looking at some of the dogs and dog owners in Martin’s images with a sense of slightly condescending amusement.

 They will also be judging the social class of the owners by what their dogs are wearing.
-Upper-middle- and upper-class dogs wear plain brown leather collars, whereas middle-middles and below are inclined to dress their dogs up in coloured collars, bows and other twee accessories.
+Upper-middle- and upper-class dogs wear plain brown leather collars, whereas middle-middles and below are inclined to dress their dogs up in colored collars, bows, and other twee accessories.
 Only a certain type of rather insecure working-class male goes in for scary, aggressive-looking guard dogs with big, studded black collars.